mindsmiths/docs/docs/src/Tutorials/Nola Brzina Tutorial/signal-communication.md

 }
 ```

 Now, we’ll add some special behavior for the first message the user sends.
-To send the signal, we'll add new rule to `Conversation.drl`:
+To send the signal, we'll add a new rule to `Conversation.drl`:

 ```java title="rules/nola/Conversation.drl"
 // highlight-added-line